 In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students are also required to hold a current Working with Children Check and will be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

 HME922 represents Semester 2 of Year 2 of the Doctor of Medicine (MD) course and consists of a single unit of four credit points.
 The unit is structured in two blocks: Brain and Behaviour, and Transition to Clinical Practice.
-Within each block the themes of Medical Sciences and Clinical Practice, Public Health Medicine (PHM); Doctor and Patient (DP); and Knowledge of Health and Illness (KHI).
+Within each block the themes of Medical Sciences and Clinical Practice, Public Health Medicine, Indigenous Health and Ethics, Law and Professionalism are explored.
 Students will also undergo a series of clinical placements including a three-day visit to their clinical school during the first week of the TCP block.